hvdwolf/FytHWOneKey/README.md

 >
 > content://com.llamalab.automate.provider/flows/8/statements/1
 > ```
-> When you press the button nothing will happen.
+> When you press the button nothing will happen.<br />
 > When another button press is detected, the app will show a toast of how much time has passed since the first button press and trigger the long press Automate Flow.

 Starting an Automate Flow URI can be used to trigger Siri on CarPlay, since long pressing the dashboard button on the bottom left side of the screen triggers Siri, so you can setup an Automate flow to long press this button on the screen for you.